 The Eroscillator has been around for a few years now.
 It was one of the first “innovative” sex toys, in the sense that the Eroscillator gave up vibrations in favor of oscillations.
 For the years it has been around, it has continued to make knees buckle and elicit amazing orgasms.
-It is now available as the Eroscillator 2 and continues to be an impressive clit vibrator.
+It is now available as the Eroscillator 2 (read the full review) and continues to be an impressive clit vibrator.
 It is time for my Eroscillator Review, and I’ll try not to hold its mutated toothbrush look against it!

 Eroscillator Review — Pros And Cons

 - Variety of heads/attachments available for clitoral stimulation

 - Excellent stimulation

 - Corded (even though the wire is long, it requires to be connected to the mains)

 - Attachments made from TPR